naszam/ants-review/README.md

 The Project implements a basic Bounty-like contract called AntsReview to allow anyone to issue an antReview in ETH, a bounty for peer-review in scientific publication, linked to requirements stored in ipfs which anyone can fufill by submitting the ipfs hash which contains evidence of their fufillment.

-The Project is intended to be used as a template for developing the idea presented in the white paper, extending his functionality with extra features like storing on IPFS, anonymous transactions via AZTEC Protocol, ENS, upgradability, ...
+The Project is intended to be used as a template for developing the idea presented in the white paper, extending his functionality via the following steps:

+- an ERC20 token, symbol ANT.
+- zkANT, allowing private ANT transactions on Ethereum using ZK-SNARKs.
+- Storing on IPFS.
+- ENS, allowing human-readable Ethereum addresses
+- Upgradability, to allow to code to be extended and improved.
+- ...

 Project Setup
 ============